 A side aspect of the amateur is that he names things in an idiosyncratic manner.
 The first impact is that others, knowledgeable in the field, do not understand the points the amateur is raising.
 The same words or phrases have different denotations and connotations.
 T.S.
 Kuhn raised this point about miscommunication due to terminology, although his point was about scientists across the divide of a scientific revolution (physicists who retained a belief in classical theories and those who subscribed to relativity).

-Another consequence of the difference in terminology is that, even in the time of Google, the amateur can often miss information in the field because any search starts on the wrong foot.
+Another consequence of the difference in terminology is that, even in the time of Google, the amateur can often miss information in the field because his search may focus on the wrong term.
 Before I found that data classification was restricted to supervised training, I thought paragraphs using it applied to unsupervised training too.